 LONDON: Consumers are putting increased value on branded entertainment, but marketing of this kind must be "done organically" if it is to gain traction, a survey from PR firm Edelman has shown.

-, which polled consumers in the UK and US, perceived value in the entertainment industry as a whole has risen to its highest level in three years.
+According to the report, which polled consumers in the UK and US, perceived value in the entertainment industry as a whole has risen to its highest level in three years.
 More specifically, 29% said they "appreciate" recommendations of content from brands.

 However, this approach to marketing is not universally popular, with 15% saying that receiving such recommendations make them feel more negatively towards the companies supplying them.